louisitvn/slate/source/index.html.md

 # SaaS Support

-BuilderJS is also pre-design for SaaS (Software as a Service).
-That is, you have full control of how BuilderJS features are available to your users.
-For example, you can always turn a feature ON or OFF for different types of users.
+BuilderJS is also suitable for SAAS (Software as a Service).
+That is, you have control of how BuilderJS features are available to your users.
+For example, you can always turn a feature ON or OFF for different classes of users.

 Documentation is being updated.
 In the mean time, please contact us for more details on this topic.